 - The New Zealand Human Rights Commission has recommended to all companies that they use the Reporting Framework for both internal management and disclosure about how they are preventing and addressing human rights risks;

-- The governments of Sweden, Norway and the United Kingdom have referenced the Reporting Framework in their National Action Plans on business and human rights.
+- The governments of France, Italy, Sweden, Norway and the United Kingdom have referenced the Reporting Framework in their National Action Plans on business and human rights.

 Reporting Framework References: Investors, Stock Exchanges, Law Firms

 - Over 80 investors representing more than $4.8 trillion assets under management have signed a statement of support for the Reporting Framework, stating the Reporting Framework is, “an essential tool that enables investors to review companies’ understanding and management of human rights risks.
 It will also guide us in our engagement with companies going forward.” | See the complete investor statement

 - UN Principles for Responsible Investment has referenced the Framework in guidance publications for investors on engagement with companies in their portfolios;